FirstBuild/ChillHub/README.md

 # ChillHub

 Welcome to the ChillHub getting started page.
 If you just purchased a ChillHub and are interested in getting it on your network and using any accessories you purchased then see [Start Here](#starthere).
 If you are ready to dive in and start creating new accessories see  [Developer Start Here](#developerstarthere).
+Contributions are highly encouraged.
+ChillHub is designed to be a platform for creating new accessories.

 ## Start Here <a id="starthere"></a>